 Angelica Root Essential Oil

-Here in the midwest, I had grown Angelica for a couple seasons.
+Here in the Midwest, I had grown Angelica for a couple seasons.
 Its height and distinctive appearance was a unique backdrop to my other herbs.
 It is the root that is most frequently used for its arsenal of therapeutic properties.

-A number of sources indicate that Angelica Root Oil may help fight infections, stimulate the immune system and help motivate the elimination of toxins.
+A number of sources indicate that Angelica Root Essential Oil may help fight infections, stimulate the immune system and help motivate the elimination of toxins.

 Angelica Root Essential Oil also has a history of aromatherapy use towards combating stress, anxiety and exhaustion.

 Aromatically, I find the aroma of Angelica Root Essential Oil to be pleasant.
 It is known for its use in perfumery and fragrancing.
 You will likely find Angelica Root Oil to be one that you don't prefer to use on its own, and will likely prefer to blend it with other oils.
-It's woody and peppery aroma blends well with wood oils like Cedarwood, Juniper Berry Oil, some of the spice oils, and I also enjoy blending it with Orange or Bergamot Oils.
+It's woody and peppery aroma blends well with wood oils like Cedarwood, Juniper Berry Essential Oil, some of the spice oils, and I also enjoy blending it with Orange or Bergamot Essential Oils.